aulianza/aulianza/README.md

 # 👋 Hi!

-I am **Ryan**, a professional currently engaged in the JavaScript Ecosystem.
+I am **Ryan**, a professional currently engaged in the JavaScript and React Ecosystem.
 Moreover, I take great pleasure in disseminating my expertise through scholarly articles that diligently endeavor to reconstruct and redefine fundamental concepts.

 ### Let's get in tocuh!
 Feel free to DM me for discussion!